 In connection with the acquisition of BRCM, we assumed the BRCM 2012 Stock Incentive Plan (the "2012 Plan") and outstanding unvested RSUs originally granted by BRCM under the 2012 Plan that were held by continuing employees.
 Under the 2012 Plan, we may grant to former employees of BRCM and other employees who were not employees of Broadcom at the time of the acquisition restricted stock awards, RSUs, stock options and stock appreciation rights with an exercise price that is no less than the fair market value on the date of grant.
-No participant may be granted stock options, restricted stock or RSUs, covering more than an aggregate of 4 million shares in any fiscal year.
+No participant may be granted stock options, restricted stock or

+RSUs, covering more than an aggregate of 4 million shares in any fiscal year.
 Equity awards granted under the 2012 Plan following the acquisition of BRCM are on similar terms and consistent with similar grants made pursuant to the 2009 Plan.
-As of November 3, 2019, 82 million shares remained available for issuance under the 2012 Plan.
-The number of shares available for issuance under the 2012 Plan.
+As of November 1, 2020, 95 million shares remained available for issuance under the 2012 Plan.
+The number of shares available for issuance under the 2012 Plan is subject to an annual increase of 12 million shares.

 We also grant market-based RSUs with both a service condition and a market condition as part of our equity compensation programs.
 The market-based RSUs generally vest over four years, subject to satisfaction of market conditions.
-During fiscal years 2019, 2018 and 2017, we granted market-based RSUs under which grantees may receive the number of shares ranging from 0% to 450% of the original grant at vesting based upon the total stockholder return ("TSR") on our common stock as compared to the TSR of an index group of companies.
+During fiscal years 2020, 2019 and 2018, we granted market-based RSUs under which grantees may receive the number of shares ranging from 0% to 200% of the original grant at vesting based upon the total stockholder return ("TSR") on our common stock as compared to the TSR of an index group of companies.